Migrate from Heroku to Render

 • Your project repo and branch to deploy (from GitHub, GitLab, or Bitbucket)

-• The region where you want to host the service
+• The where you want to host the service

 • Choose the same region as your datastores to enable low-latency private network communication.